 Now, Ezekiel begins to describe the wheels but they are not your ordinary wheels.
 They looked like a wheel inside a wheel but we do not know why.
 Each creature had his own wheel but they all worked together.

-As they moved, they would go in any one of the four directions the creatures faced; the wheels did not turn about as the creatures went.
-Their rims were high and awesome, and all four rims were full of eyes all around.
+When they moved, they could go in any of the four directions without turning as they moved.
+Their rims were tall and fearsome, because the rims of all four were full of eyes all around.

 Eyes are a symbol of knowledge throughout the Bible and the eyes on the wheels remind us that they have an intelligent purpose.
 They do not swerve from that purpose but follow the direction of the creatures.
 God has a purpose for all things and, through the direction of the Holy Spirit, we can also be unswerving in our pursuit of what He has for us.

-When the living creatures moved, the wheels beside them moved; and when the living creatures rose from the ground, the wheels also rose.
-Wherever the spirit would go, they would go, and the wheels would rise along with them, because the spirit of the living creatures was in the wheels.
+When the living creatures moved, the wheels moved along with them; and when the creatures were lifted off the ground, the wheels went with them.
+Wherever the spirit was to go, they went, in the direction the spirit wanted to go.
+The wheels were lifted up next to them, because the spirit of the living creatures was in the wheels.

 The creatures were in tune with God and controlled the wheels.
 They had a spirit of complete obedience to God and that spirit was also in the wheels.
 The wheels knew their purpose, remained focused on that, and simply obeyed.
 We can learn much for our walk with the Lord from these wheels.
 God has given each of us a purpose and His presence will be there with us in the form of the Spirit.
 If we remain focused on our purpose and tuned in to the Spirit, He can and will work through us for His glory.

-When the creatures moved, they also moved; when the creatures stood still, they also stood still; and when the creatures rose from the ground, the wheels rose along with them, because the spirit of the living creatures was in the wheels.
+When [the living creatures] moved, [the wheels] moved; when the former stood still, the latter stood still; and when the former were lifted off the ground, the wheels were lifted up next to them; because the spirit of the living creatures was in the wheels.

 This verse basically repeats the previous passage and anytime something is repeated in the Bible it reminds us that we really need to take notice.
 This verse reminds us that the wheels did not move first but waited on the movement of the creatures.
 That is a good lesson for us in our walk with the Lord.
 Many times we get ahead of God's timing and may be doing what God wants us to do but it may not yet be the appointed time.
 We must pray and wait for the guidance of the Spirit and only move when the Spirit moves us.